jessicap5159/horiseon/README.md

 ## Installation

 Requirements:
- -VS Code or similar code editor
- -Access to GitHub repository "horiseon"
+ VS Code or similar code editor, and access to GitHub repository "horiseon"

  Step 1: Create or sign into GitHub account.
  Step 2: Find the repository "horiseon" using the search bar.